Md-Arman01/Course-Registration/README.md

 # Question-2: My assignment project discussed how I managed the state.

 Answers:
- - I'm created five global state of  apps.jsx.
+ - useState is React Hook that allows you to add state to a functional component.I'm created five global state of  apps.jsx.
 In the first I saved all the data, in the second I saved the selectcard, in the third I saved the remaining, in the fourth I saved the credit and in the fifth I saved the total value.